 It’s hard to say what exactly is true in this situation.
 Obviously, there will be more information as we get closer to the release date, but for now, we’re just left to wonder about Cavill’s departure.
 We already know Cavill’s replacement as Geralt in the series.

-Liam Hemsworth is replacing Henry Cavill as Geralt in The Witcher season 4
+Is Liam Hemsworth in The Witcher season 3?

 Liam Hemsworth has been tapped to take over for Cavill as Geralt of Rivia in the fourth season of The Witcher.